Ahooker90/eDefender/README.md

     with open(orig_file, 'rb') as in_file, open(enc_file, 'wb') as out_file:
         encrypt(in_file, out_file, password)
 ```
-- Encrypted-then-Compressed: first encrypt the source file with procedures provided above then perform file compression with WinRAR
+- **Encrypted-then-Compressed**: first encrypt the source file with procedures provided above then perform file compression with WinRAR
-- Compressed-then-Encrypted: first perform file compression with WinRAR then encrypt the files with procedures provided above
+- **Compressed-then-Encrypted**: first perform file compression with WinRAR then encrypt the files with procedures provided above

 ### Byte Frequency Distributions(BFD) Generations
 Our collected samples have a wide range of byte sizes: